tetrisface/modlobby/README.md

 ## Packages

 Packages are available at [releases](https://github.com/tetrisface/modlobby/releases) as .exe, .AppImage, .deb and .rpm, all of which update themselves from the next release.
+MacOS is not supported for skirmish yet.

 ## From source